2penguin1/Raddish/README.md

 2. Click the **Raddish** icon in your browser.
 3. Enter a Codeforces Handle (e.g., `tourist`, `Benq` or your own).
 4. Click **Predict Now**.
-5. View your predicted rating and delta with a smile!
+5. View your predicted rating and delta instantly.

 ---

 ## 🤝 Contributing
 Feel free to open issues or submit pull requests.
-If you want to improve the model or add more cute animations, go ahead!
+If you want to improve the model or optimize the codebase, contributions are welcome.

 ## 📄 License
 MIT License.